Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 Depending on the data source, the imported data may consist of trailing or leading spaces as well as junk characters.
-The TRIM function can remove un-needed spaces from text (it ignores spaces between words) and the SUBSTITUTE and CLEAN functions will help removing junk or un-printable characters.
+The TRIM function can remove un-needed spaces from text (it ignores spaces between words) and the SUBSTITUTE and CLEAN functions will help remove junk or unprintable characters.

 To import data into Excel 2007,

 - Now we have to decide which delimiter (separator) to use.
-In my case as my file was a *.csv I choose Comma
+In my case, as my file was a *.csv, I chose Comma.

 You can see from my picture above that Excel 2007 has nicely separated my data into columns, so I now click Finish to import the data and return to Excel.